 How to Make Almond Ricotta Cheese

-In a pinch, it is possible to make this almond ricotta recipe in a food processor, but I don’t recommend it.
+In a pinch, it’s possible to make this almond ricotta recipe in a food processor, but I don’t recommend it.
 It will still get smooth, but I find that little, chewy bits of nut will remain, even if you soak the almonds in boiling water and then overnight.

 So if you want a truly convincing ricotta, I’d stick with the blender.
 You do have to be patient, processing it in batches and being careful not to bog down your blender, but the final result will be OH SO worth it.
 Let me know if you agree!

-- 2 cups slivered almonds, covered in water overnight
+- 2 cups slivered almonds, covered in boilding water, then left to soak overnight

 - 3/4 cups water